happyboomonster/trigonometry-rush/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/>.

 Hopefully this README is helpful...
+First of all, I want to mention that this program is in pre-alpha phase (like really pre-alpha), and may not even work if you download it and try it...

 To try out my take on Reverse-Engineering Geometry Dash [is it reverse engineering?
 I'm not sure... =) ], run GDtst.py in Python 2 or 3!
 (both should work fine, although I don't actively use Python 3 so there might be some bugs...)
 NOTE:  You need Pygame 2 or later installed!

 Creating Levels:
 Please refer to the README in the "leveldesign" folder.
-Also, you can contact me on my Github account ("happyboomonster").
+More to come in a little?

 Program Structure:
 Basically, I made a few classes.
 One for the Cube sprite, including position,